NuGet/Home/proposed/2022/NuGetExeWarnWhenSDKProjectsGetPacked.md

 ## Future Possibilities

-- We can consider *warning* when `NuGet.exe pack` is being used on csproj PackageReference projects.
+- We can consider *warning* or *erroring* when `NuGet.exe pack` is being used on csproj PackageReference projects.
 Given that you need to undergo a manual migration to PackageReference, this isn't likely to be a priority scenario.